andrew/ultimate-awesome/README.md

 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [awesome-tw-foss](https://github.com/tjwei/awesome-tw-foss) - A curated list of awesome Taiwan open source projects.
-- [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
-This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [awesome-studio-lab-jp](https://github.com/aws-sagemaker-jp/awesome-studio-lab-jp) - SageMaker Studio Labの教材を紹介するリポジトリ。.
 - [awesome-map](https://github.com/bingqixuan/awesome-map) - 📚 收集基于地图的一系列有趣的网站.